alexaiken/mpas-regent/README.md

 ## Resources to learn about MPAS
-Start by going [to the MPAS website](https://mpas-dev.github.io/) and poking around, especially the links about the atmospheric model.
+First, start by going [to the MPAS website](https://mpas-dev.github.io/) and poking around, especially the links about the atmospheric model.

-Then, you can skim through the [tutorial](http://www2.mmm.ucar.edu/projects/mpas/tutorial/Boulder2019/index.html).
+Then, skim through the [tutorial](http://www2.mmm.ucar.edu/projects/mpas/tutorial/Boulder2019/index.html).
 File 4 in particular is very helpful for understanding the mesh structure.

 There is a Google Drive folder with a bunch of PDFs you may find helpful to understand things.
 The tutorial PDFs are also located there.
 The link is [here](https://drive.google.com/drive/folders/1d3mViA53ELeKhiph5kzJndGQwXw7zL_W?usp=sharing).